 UNIT – 1: Exchange Rates And Forex Business

 Foreign Exchange: Currencies conversion from the currency of invoice to the home currency of the exporters is known as Foreign Exchange.

-Foreign Exchange Management Act (FEMA), 1999 defines Foreign Exchange as “All deposits, credits and balances payable in foreign currency and any drafts, traveler’s Cheques, LCs and Bills of Exchange, expressed or drawn in Indian Currency and payable in any foreign currency.”
+Foreign Exchange Management Act (FEMA), 1999 defines Foreign Exchange as “All deposits, credits and balances payable in foreign currency and any drafts, traveller’s Cheques, LCs and Bills of Exchange, expressed or drawn in Indian Currency and payable in any foreign currency.”

-Foreign Exchange Transaction: It is a contract for the exchange of funds in one currency for the funds in another currency at an agreed rate or arranged basis.
+Foreign Exchange Transaction: It is a contract for the exchange of funds in one currency for funds in another currency at an agreed rate or arranged basis.

 Exchange Rate: It is the price or the ratio or the value at which one nation’s currency is exchanged for another nation’s currency.